matindi/documentation/README.md

  - The list of branches is stored in the `.git/refs/heads` directory.
 2. Run `cat .git/refs/heads/master `
  - The output will be `ecd06be7b154715d762aaddf1241f580c6d6339d`.
 As noted earlier, a branch is a pointer to a commit and our   master branch currently points to the commit above.
+  - To create a new branch, run the command `git branch development`
+  - To change the branch that you're currently working on and switch to another one eg. from master branch to development branch, run the command `git checkout development`.
+   - A common way to use Git branching is to maintain one “main” or “trunk” branch and create new branches to implement new features.
+Often the default Git branch, master, is used as the main branch.
+   - So, in the example above, it may have been better to leave master at (B), where the paper was submitted to the reviewers.
+You could then start a new branch to store changes regarding new data.
+   - Ideally, in this pattern, the master branch is always in a releaseable state.
+Other branches will contain half-finished work, new features, and so on.

+## Merging
+ - After you have finished implementing a new feature on a branch, you want to bring that new feature into the main branch, so that everyone can use it.
+You can do so with the git merge or git pull command.
+  - The syntax for the commands is as follows:
+    - `git merge master` OR `git pull master` if you were in the development branch and wanted to sync with the master branch.
+     -  Git can get very confused if there are uncommitted changes in the files when you ask it to perform a merge.
+So make sure to commit whatever changes you have made so far before you merge.
+     - A conflict arises if the commit to be merged in has a change in one place, and the current commit has a change in the same place.
+Git has no way of telling which change should take precedence.
+     - To resolve the commit, edit the files to fix the conflicting changes.
+Then run git add to add the resolved files, and run git commit to commit the repaired merge.
+Git remembers that you were in the middle of a merge, so it sets the parents of the commit correctly.